ameknite/rust-ci-cd-template/README.md

 [build_and_release](./.github/workflows/build_and_release.yaml)

-This workflow will only run manually throw github.
+This workflow will only run manually through GitHub.

 It will: